 He was also a bore.
+Andy Short talks of his speeches to the men, which they had to listen to, "a speech about this, that, and the other thing... and all this kind of stuff" (Ryan-Last, p.
+159).
 His book is not long (148 pages in the Ryan edition), but it really doesn't offer much detail about his career; half of it is political philosophy that has aged very poorly, and most of the rest is disorganized.
-The only reason anyone would care about him is his sealing career, but apart from the statistics about seals taken, he never mentions most of his trips to the ice.
+(One reason why this account is also disorganized; I didn't have any structured biography to work from.)
+The only reason anyone would care about him is his sealing career, but apart from the statistics about seals taken, the book never mentions most of his trips to the ice.

 He was also sexist (not that that was rare for men of his era).
 One of his business ventures, organized on behalf of his relatives, was the "Little Stephano Company," named after the ship he had commanded in the 1910s.
 Several female relatives held shares.
 When it was proposed that the company acquire another ship, the women voted against it -- so Kean ordered the women out and the men voted to buy the ship.
 And (Kean is at least honest enough to admit) it was a mistake; the women had been right.
 But his admission is linked with a slam against ALL women as being too cautious (Kean, pp. 40-41).